Employment Opportunities Bill

 Description

-This bill introduces two main changes to employment law:
+This bill introduces two key changes to UK employment law:

-The bill largely removes restrictions preventing lawful UK residents of working age from taking paid employment.
-Exceptions are made only for foreign nationals on visitor visas or whose most recent applications for entry or to remain in the UK have been refused.
+Clause 1 prevents the unlawful prevention of employment for most UK residents.
+Exceptions are made for foreign nationals who are only lawfully resident on visitor visas or who have had recent applications for entry or to stay in the UK refused.

-The bill allows individuals who are otherwise entitled to the national minimum wage to opt out of this entitlement.
-This opt-out must be agreed in writing by both the employee and employer.
-Employees can withdraw their opt-out with three months' notice (unless the employer waives this).
-Crucially, the bill clarifies that no one is compelled to accept work below the minimum wage, and opting out will not affect national insurance benefits.
+Clause 2 allows individuals who would otherwise be entitled to the national minimum wage to opt out of this entitlement.
+This opt-out must be in writing, agreed by both employer and employee, and can be withdrawn with three months' notice (unless the employer waives this period).
+Crucially, the bill emphasizes that no one is required to work below the minimum wage, and opting out will not affect national insurance benefits.

 Government Spending